• Home

 • Follow-up review of Development Slate notes with Max in August.

-12-month Inclusion in outside workshops and events hosted by Max Timm through The Story Farm Circle Community.
+12-month Inclusion in workshops and events hosted by Max Timm through The Story Farm Circle Community.
 Monthly events and workshops include:

 • logline feedback and reviews